PX4/PX4-user_guide/en/config/battery.md

 > **Tip** Below the conservative range, the sooner you recharge the battery the better - it will last longer and lose capacity slower.

-### Voltage divider/Amps per volt
+### Voltage divider

-If you have a vehicle that measures voltage and current through a power module and the ADC of the FCU then you should check and calibrate the measurements once per board.
+If you have a vehicle that measures voltage through a power module and the ADC of the flight controller then you should check and calibrate the measurements once per board.
 To calibrate you'll need a multimeter.

+The easiest way to calibrate the divider is by using *QGroundControl* and following the step-by-step guide on [Setup > Power Setup](https://docs.qgroundcontrol.com/en/SetupView/Power.html) (QGroundControl User Guide).

+### Amps per volt {#current_divider}

+> **Tip** This setting is not needed if you are using the basic configuration (without load compensation etc.)

+If you are using [Current-based Load Compensation](#current_based_load_compensation) or [Current Integration](#current_integration) the APMs per volt needs to be calibrated.

 The easiest way to calibrate the dividers is by using *QGroundControl* and following the step-by-step guide on [Setup > Power Setup](https://docs.qgroundcontrol.com/en/SetupView/Power.html) (QGroundControl User Guide).

 ## Voltage-based Estimation with Load Compensation {#load_compensation}